Documenting the Anthropocene

 At icebreaker, we are inspired by people with purpose – the progressive thinkers, makers, creators and doers.
 We aim to provide a platform for their voices to enable greater visibility of our natural world.

-Looking to the future of icebreaker, our collaboration with Justin Brice Guariglia provides an opportunity for disruptive conversations and enables us all to consider more closely the impact of our daily choices on the planet – from how we shop, to how we commute, or what clothes and fibers we choose to wear.
+Looking to the future of icebreaker, our collaboration with Justin Brice Guariglia provides an opportunity for disruptive conversations and enables us all to consider more closely the impact of our daily choices on the planet – from how we shop, to how we commute, or what clothes and fibres we choose to wear.

 “Through my art and photography, I'm relentlessly trying to draw people into the natural world, and this collaboration is no different.
 I've worn icebreaker’s natural apparel in the field for over a decade, and I carry the philosophy of the brand close to my heart.”